rust-gamedev/rust-gamedev.github.io/content/news/031/index.md

 - Each entry has some metadata attached to it, this is implemented using bitflags and up to 8 bits are free to the user.
 - Has mutlithreaded implementations of both the loader and the writer.

-A [cli][vach-cli] is available meaning one can use vach as a general purpose archive format.
+A [cli][vach-cli] is allowing one to use vach as a general purpose archive format.
 The CLI is fully multithreaded, allowing for insane un/packing speeds.

 Feel free to drop into the [repo][vach] and open an issue, pull request or drop a star 🌟.
 It helps maintain momentum in the project.